metapolator/metapolator/metapolation.md

 ### relations are complicated

-Looking beyond the simple one–to–one relationship, we can also list the number of possible triangular and ‘quadrophonic’ relationships:
+Looking beyond the simple one–to–one relationship, we can also list the number of possible triangular and quadrilateral relationships:

 masters | 1–to–1 | triangles | quads
 --- | --: | --: | --: